What is the difference between a battery container and a battery container?

 • Often part of larger energy storage networks or smart grids

-Which container to choose when?
+Which container to choose and when?

 • Duration of use (temporary vs long-term)

-• Location (movable vs permanently set up)
+• Location (movable vs fixed installation)

 • Connection options (stand-alone vs connected to the grid or solar panels)

-Mostly yes, but the application, scale, and positioning differ.
+Largely yes, but the application, scale, and positioning differ.

 What is the difference in fire safety requirements?